ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

   - ldirectord
 ```

+> [!NOTE]
+> You may wonder why we are wasting resources on a dedicated VM just for load balancing when we could configure
+> it directly on the host machine (which also runs Linux).
+The main reason is simply to keep the differences between
+> macOS and Linux versions of this guide as small as possible.
+Having a separate VM also reflects a "production"
+> environment somewhat better, where a load balancer is usually a physically separate, specialized piece of hardware.

 #### Adding the virtual IP

 Just like the control nodes, the `gateway` machine must recognize the virtual IP as its own.
 Unlike for control